MuhammadaliHSE/muhammadali-hse/README.md

 Updated the emergency response protocols, which were later adopted as the standard by other branches of the company.

-5. Environmental Impact Reduction - [Company Name] Nature of the Project: I spearheaded an environmental sustainability project focused on reducing the environmental footprint of a large industrial plant.
+5. Environmental Impact Reduction - Shahpoor ji Pallonji Nature of the Project: I spearheaded an environmental sustainability project focused on reducing the environmental footprint of a large industrial plant.
 This included waste management, energy conservation, and pollution control.

 Key Achievements: